stevemayhew/DASH-IF-IOP/01-live2vod.inc.md

 ### Transition between Live and On-Demand
+In this scenario the clients are actively consuming the Live Service either near the live edge or near T0.   and the Content Offering must allow this consumption to continue, uninterrupted until the end of

 In the case of transitioning the services, the content offering should take into account the following guidelines.

 Generally, in particular in 24/7 live service, or if the VOD service starts before the live service ends, it is discouraged that the the same MPD URL is used for live and On-Demand content.
 It is preferred to create a new MPD URL for the On-demand content to not confuse clients when transitioning from live to VoD MPD.
 Note that the same Segments may and should be shared across live and VOD MPD.

 However, there are cases for which a transition from live to On-demand content can be considered at the end of a live service and re-using the existing MPD URL, in particular when the live service follows the specific restrictions in section [[#corr:scheduled]].